 CONTAINS Substring Match in Google Sheets Query for Partial Match

-I have dozens of tutorials related to Google Sheets Query.
-But I haven’t written much about the partial match, aka substring match in Google Sheets Query.
-So this post is dedicated to the CONTAINS Substring Match in Google Sheets Query.
+I have published dozens of tutorials related to Google Sheets Query, but I haven’t covered partial match, also known as substring match, in detail.
+This post is dedicated entirely to the CONTAINS Substring Match in Google Sheets Query.

-This time, let’s see how to use CONTAINS substring match in Google Sheets Query.
-I am trying to come up with some simple examples.
+Let’s see how to use the CONTAINS substring match in Google Sheets Query with simple examples.

 Query Contains Partial Match - Sample Data